leveluptuts/gQuery/docs/src/docs.md

 ### Subscription

 Not available yet, but should be fairly trivial with the current API, I just don't use them much, so I haven't invested the time.
 This code is well documented, so feel free to submit a PR.

+## Codegen In Depth

+This section isn't required to read, but if you are the curious type, this will give you some insight into how codegen plays a role in g-query and what our output looks like.

+We use the wonderful

 ### What is actually generated?